message/iata/IN.md

 - This does not apply to passengers younger than 5 years.
 9. Passengers are subject to quarantine for 7 days.
 10. Passengers are subject to medical screening.
-11. Persons of Indian Origin (PIO) cards which have expired are considered valid until 31 December 2021.